pineapplemachine/sorted-array-type-js/readme.md

-sortedArray.push(); // Append a new element to the end of the array. [!] sortedArray.reduce(); // Reduce the array. sortedArray.reduceRight(); // Reduce the array, backwards. sortedArray.reverse(); // Reverse the array and permanently invert its sort order. sortedArray.shift(); // Remove and return the first element in the array. sortedArray.slice(); // Get a slice as another SortedArray. sortedArray.some(); // True if any element matches a predicate.
+sortedArray.push(); // Append a new element to the end of the array. [!] sortedArray.reduce(); // Reduce the array. sortedArray.reduceRight(); // Reduce the array, backwards. sortedArray.reverse(); // Reverse and permanently invert sort order. sortedArray.shift(); // Remove and return the first element in the array. sortedArray.slice(); // Get a slice as another SortedArray. sortedArray.some(); // True if any element matches a predicate.